graeme-lockley/graeme-lockley.github.io/content/posts/20260427-loss-of-trust-transition-of-order/index.md

 2. **Asymmetry**.
 The effects are distributed globally while decision-making remains concentrated inside a small number of states and institutions.
 3. **Legality without legitimacy**.
 Measures can be lawful within national systems while still appearing arbitrary or devastating from the outside.

 The effect is a world that feels less governed by shared rules than by strategic position within infrastructure.
+The consequences are often felt far from the decisions that produce them, by people who have no visibility into the systems shaping their lives.
 And that shift is not confined to states.
 The technology companies that reshaped daily life in the early twenty-first century followed a strikingly parallel logic.

 ## The Moral Trajectory of Technology Firms